vasimakramsy/Tkinter/README.md

 and try to get your results

 # part-4
-creating an web scraper gui to collect the weather data
+creating an web scraper gui to collect the weather datas